ministryofjustice/analytical-platform-github-actions/setup-container-structure-test/README.md

 # Set Up Container Structure Test

-This action installs Google's [Container Structure Test](https://github.com/GoogleContainerTools/container-structure-test) tool.
+This action installs Google's [Container Structure Test](https://github.com/GoogleContainerTools/container-structure-test)

 > [!WARNING]
 > Container Structure Test is not an officially supported Google project, and is currently in maintainence mode.